Understand Your Benefits

-- After the application is completed, the VA will notify you of the status.
+- After the application is completed, the VA will notify you of the status within 30 days.

 Step 3.
 Registering for your Classes

-You will need to register for classes before moving onto the final step.
+You will need to register for classes before moving on to the final step.
 You will need to work with your academic advisor to receive your advising pin (You cannot register without a pin).
-If you have not been assigned an academic advisor please contact your admissions advisor or the Undergraduate Advising Center (information below).
+If you have not been assigned an academic advisor please contact your admissions advisor or the Undergraduate Advising Center.

 UM's Military and Veterans Services Office School Certifying Official (SCO) will review your classes during the certification process to verify the classes you register for will apply toward graduation requirements.